LeMinux/PresentingSecureProgramming/Files/Files.md

 //talk about stdin, stdout, stderr
 //talk about how stdout can be different
 //talk about fds returnign the smallest number it is not incremental
+//mention redirecting any file descriptor

 Okay so now we understand what a Linux file is, but how does a programmer handle files?
 What mechanisms streamlines the basic file operations?
 The core mechanism that this is accomplished is with on Linux is file descriptors.
 The beautiful fact about this abstraction is that it is just an unsigned integer.
-As an example, stdin, stdout, and stderr are defined as 0, 1, and 2 in that order.
-But why is it an integer?
-You might know about fopen and how that gives you a FILE\*, so why is that not used?
-Well the integer corresponds to a file descriptor table that each process has.
+This integer corresponds to an index in the file descriptor table that is unique to each process.
-It is basically an array hence why the first three standard descriptors are 0, 1, and 2.
+These descriptors can be listed by this command `ls -al /proc/<pid of process>/fd/`.
+Each process will have 0, 1, and 2 descriptors which corresponds to stdin, stdout, and stderr.
 Any other files that get opened will get the next lowest number.
-For all the process knows, this integer leads to what file it wants.
+Processes can have identical number descriptor since files are localized to them.
+It is the kernel that handles what the descriptor links to as well as the permission desired like read-only/write-only.
+The operating system has a limit to how many descriptors a process and the system can have.
+For processes these limits can be found with `ulimit -Sn`(soft limit) and `ulimit -Hn`(hard limit).
+The global system limit is found under `/proc/sys/fs/file-max`.
+The soft limit can be controlled by the user and is the limit for that session.
+The hard limit is an absolute maximum that can not be surpassed and is only modifiable by root.

-At the OS level though, these file descriptors link to what it is.
+At the OS level though, these file descriptors link to the actual file.
 When redirecting with `>>`, `>`, or `<`, it is actually redirecting the fd as a link to that file.
-This can be seen under the /proc/\<pid\>/fd/ path.
 If you want to see this go to the ProcFD/ directory and run the show_fd.sh script.
 There, you should see the paths that the standard descriptor links to and the fd of the new file.
 Now it not always a direct link to a file path.